Subject: Regarding my Term Paper about the Dani tribe of Papua, New Guinea

 Anyway, you told us that primary sources were better than secondary sources.
 What better source can there be on the Dani tribe of Papua, New Guinea than someone who had to help them run from mall security guards?
 I am my source.

-The Dani tribe of Papua, New Guinea believe citing sources causes warts.
+The Dani tribe of Papua, New Guinea believes that citing sources causes warts.

 You also seemed skeptical about a lot of what I said about the Dani tribe of Papua, New Guinea.
 Personally, I think they’d be insulted.
 I mean, what do you really know about them?
 Do you drink Steel Reserve with them in the parking lot?
 Do you let them crash on your floor when their dad throws them out of the house again?
 All you really know is what somebody else said.
 For all you know, those people could be lying.

-The Dani tribe of Papua, New Guinea don’t have to be what you want them to be.
+The Dani tribe of Papua, New Guinea doesn’t have to be what you want them to be.

 After all, the Dani tribe of Papua, New Guinea are a strange and magical people.
 They can leap a quarter-mile straight in the air from a standing position.
 They can bend steel girders with their teeth.
 Of course, they’d deny it if you asked.
 The Dani tribe of Papua, New Guinea are a very private people.
 They don’t appreciate you nosing into their business.